ruicliu/botframework-telephony/experimental/TelephonyControl.md

 _Note:_ In the Public Preview release, every individual key press is sent to the bot as a separate activity.
 The ability to "batch" multiple DTMF signals in a single activity will be added in the GA release.

 ## Start recording, stop recording, and attach metadata to the recording
-Telephony Extensions packages offers “StartRecording”,“StopRecording”, and "ResumeRecording" methods, which have channel specific implementations.
+Telephony extensions package offers “StartRecording”,“StopRecording”, and "ResumeRecording" methods, which have channel specific implementations.

 StartRecording when called, starts recording the conversation.
 StopRecording when called stops recording the conversation.